-25.7.2025 CRM helps build a structured approach to customer management, ERP helps manage a company’s internal resources, and BPM helps automate and configure business processes.
+25.7.2025 CRM helps build a structured customer management process, ERP manages a company's internal resources, and BPM automates and configures business processes.
 We explain how these systems differ and how to choose the right one for your business needs.
 Reading time: 2 min.
-Watch on YouTube Watch on Rutube ___________________________________________
+Watch on Youtube Watch on Rutube ___________________________________________

-- How CRM, ERP, and BPM differ and why your business needs them
+- How CRM, ERP and BPM differ and why your business needs them

 - How do CRM, ERP, and BPM differ?